MattIPv4/PyDMXControl/README.md

   * Global and individual fixture intensity control via sliders
   * Quick access to callback functions globally and for each fixture
   * Color picker for individual fixtures as well as specific channel control

+* JSON fixture configurations
+  * Load fixture configurations from JSON files into the controller
+  * Save your current set of fixtures out to JSON files for later use

 ## Example